Why Did I Get Denied for an FHA Loan?

 Too Much Debt

 If your debt-to-income ratio is high, this will ultimately be a red flag for lenders.
 The HUD Handbook 4155.1 states that: “The relationship of total [debt] obligations to income is considered acceptable if the total mortgage payment and all recurring monthly obligations do not exceed 43% of the gross effective income.”

 Most people are not aware of their debt-to-income ratio, and if this is you, most mortgage companies and other private sectors are happy to assist in this area.
 Again, some lenders may accept a higher percentage, even up to 50% if the borrower has enough noteworthy compensating factors.

 Not Enough Income

-This reason might coincide with the last, but it cannot be forgotten that it is especially important to have enough money saved to be able to cover the down-payment and closing costs of the house.
+This reason might coincide with the last, but it cannot be forgotten that it is important to have enough money saved to be able to cover the down payment and closing costs of the house.
 This is another reason why FHA loans are denied.
-The lure of a nice low 3.5% down payment is one of the reasons why many seek out an FHA loan; however, be informed that if certain criteria from above are not met, the percentage of the down payment required may increase.
+The lure of a nice low 3.5% down payment is one of the reasons why many seek out an FHA loan.
+However, as noted previously, if certain criteria from above are not met, the percentage of the down payment required may increase.

-If you were denied for an FHA loan, don’t stop there.
+Now that you know the most popular reasons why FHA loans are denied, don’t stop there.
 Educate yourself further by seeking out a professional in the business.
-Our team at Chris Doering Mortgage Company can further help you get the resources you need to be approved and into the home you desire!
-Call us today!
+Our team can further help you get the resources you need to be approved and into the home you desire in no time!
+Call us today.